celynw/bootstrap/README.md

 1. Log into new system
 1. Log into GitHub in Firefox
 1. Run the script by running the command above
+   - The "BECOME password" to be entered is your `sudo` password
 1. Any remaining steps requiring full SSH access to the GitHub account can now be completed